soundpress/RulesOfNYC/docs/c09/index.rst

          (B) failure to provide a complete and accurate and itemized list of income and expense data; or

-      (vi) in the event that the electronic filing requirement is waived by the Commissioner under § 33-02(b)(2) of these rules, failure to use the forms prepared by the Department of Finance, or failure to submit an income and expense statement containing the original signature of the owner(s) (the signature of an agent is anot acceptable unless a power of attorney is attached to the statement).
+      (vi) in the event that the electronic filing requirement is waived by the Commissioner under 19 RCNY § 33-02(b)(2), failure to use the forms prepared by the Department of Finance, or failure to submit an income and expense statement containing the original signature of the owner(s) (the signature of an agent is anot acceptable unless a power of attorney is attached to the statement).

-   (3) (i) Owners of property who contend that they are excluded from the filing requirement based on any provision of paragraph (2) of subdivision (b) of section 33-01 of these rules, other than subparagraphs (i), (ii), (iii) or (vii) of such paragraph (2), must file with the Department of Finance a claim of exclusion on a form prepared by the Department, no later than the first day of June each year for as long as the owner claims that the property is excluded from the filing requirement.
+   (3) (i) Owners of property who contend that they are excluded from the filing requirement based on any provision of paragraph (2) of subdivision (b) of 19 RCNY § 33-01, other than subparagraphs (i), (ii), (iii) or (vii) of such paragraph (2), must file with the Department of Finance a claim of exclusion on a form prepared by the Department, no later than the first day of June each year for as long as the owner claims that the property is excluded from the filing requirement.
 If the first day of June falls on a Saturday, Sunday or City of New York holiday, the deadline for filing will be the next business day.

       (ii) In addition to the requirements of subparagraph (i) of this paragraph, owners of properties who claim that they are excluded from the filing requirement, and are required to file a claim of exclusion, must file a claim of exclusion on a form prepared by the Department no later than the June 1 that immediately follows the date on which the owner took title to the property.
 If the first day of June falls on a Saturday, Sunday or City of New York holiday, the deadline for filing will be the next business day.

-      (iii) Owners who erroneously claim to be excluded from the filing requirements shall be subject to the penalties set forth in § 11-208.1 of the Administrative Code and § 33-03 of these rules for failure to file an income and expense statement.
+      (iii) Owners who erroneously claim to be excluded from the filing requirements shall be subject to the penalties set forth in § 11-208.1 of the Administrative Code and 19 RCNY § 33-03 for failure to file an income and expense statement.
 Owners whose claim of exclusion is approved by the Department must notify the Department of any subsequent change in the physical condition or use of their property which would result in their being required to file an income and expense statement in future years.
 Failure to notify the Department of Finance of such a change may result in the imposition of penalties for the year(s) in which an income and expense statement was required.

-      (iv) Owners of property who are required to file a claim of exclusion pursuant to paragraph (3) of subdivision (e) of section 33-02 of these rules who file neither a timely claim of exclusion nor a timely income and expense statement will be subject to the penalties set forth in section 11-208.1 of the Administrative Code and section 33-03 of these rules.
+      (iv) Owners of property who are required to file a claim of exclusion pursuant to paragraph (3) of subdivision (e) of 19 RCNY § 33-02 who file neither a timely claim of exclusion nor a timely income and expense statement will be subject to the penalties set forth in section 11-208.1 of the Administrative Code and 19 RCNY § 33-03.

       (v) The Commissioner may for good cause extend the deadlines provided in subparagraphs (i) and (ii) of this paragraph for filing a claim of exclusion by a period not to exceed thirty days, except that with respect to residential class two properties held in the cooperative or condominium form of ownership, by a period not to exceed sixty days.

-      (vi) Notwithstanding the submission of a claim of exclusion by an owner, for purposes of section 33-03 of these rules, the term "failure to file a claim of exclusion" may include, but not be limited to:
+      (vi) Notwithstanding the submission of a claim of exclusion by an owner, for purposes of 19 RCNY § 33-03, the term "failure to file a claim of exclusion" may include, but not be limited to:

-         (A) failure to file in the electronic format prepared by the Department of Finance, or, in the event that the electronic filing requirement is waived by the Commissioner under paragraph (2) of subdivision (b) of section 33-02 of these rules, failure to use the forms prepared by the Department of Finance;
+         (A) failure to file in the electronic format prepared by the Department of Finance, or, in the event that the electronic filing requirement is waived by the Commissioner under paragraph (2) of subdivision (b) of 19 RCNY § 33-02, failure to use the forms prepared by the Department of Finance;

          (B) failure to submit a claim of exclusion containing the original signature of the owner or owners, or the signature of an agent accompanied by a power of attorney authorization);